sap-tutorials/Tutorials/tutorials/iotae-comp-analyticalodata/iotae-comp-analyticalodata.md

 ![Image](pic5.png)

 The database contains real-life car data in order to investigate the impact driving has on environmental factors, such as fuel consumption, CO2, or noise emissions.
 The data is anonymised, meaning it is not possible to connect it to a specific driver.
 Data available via the enviroCar API can be used by third parties in accordance with the Open Database License (`ODbL`).
-We have further anonymised car types in order to not advertise certain brands.
+We do not use the enviroCar service directly but a copy and we have further anonymised cars and car types in order to not advertise certain brands.

 We will use a part of this data for three cars and a subset of measurements.
 The three cars will be represented in the package `enviroCar` of our demo system.